Due Process Rights

 - The right to not give testimony against oneself.

-- To know the nature of the evidence against them and the names of witnesses scheduled to appear.
+- To know the nature of the evidence against them and the names of witnesses scheduled to appear at a formal hearing.

 - To receive a written statement of the Charges.